Livable Garden Centre | Livable Basics

 Container/Container Growing

-Growing plants in pots, raised beds, or other enclosed spaces.
-Great for renters, small spaces, or when you want control over soil conditions.
+Suitable for pots, raised beds, and other enclosed growing spaces — great for renters, smaller areas, or where you want more control over soil conditions.

 Cottage garden